30 June 2025

 The Library

-It was late afternoon and the library was so big that you needed a ladder just to reach the towering bookshelves filled with books that stretched all the way to the ceiling.
+It was late afternoon, and the library was so big that you needed a ladder just to reach the towering bookshelves filled with books that stretched all the way to the ceiling.
 The library was an old one and hardly anyone goes there anymore, so the floor is covered in piles of books that never get put away.

 Rowena stirred and woke up for but a moment before drifting back to sleep, knowing that she is safe, warm, and right where she belongs